LXiong/elasticsearch-aggregation-geometrics/README.md

 ```
 mvn package
 ```
+It will create a zip file in the `releases` directory.

 ### Installing to your elasticsearch

-Extract the zip to Elasticsearch's `plugin` path directly, or use the 'bin/plugin' command to install it.
+Extract the zip file to Elasticsearch's `plugin` path directly, or use the 'bin/plugin' command to install it.

 ## Wroking with Geo-Metrics